 This is a high switching frequency converter.
-Hence attention must be paid to the switching currents interference in the layout.
+Hence, attention must be paid to the switching currents interference in the layout.
 Switching current from one power device to another can generate voltage transients across the impedances of the interconnecting bond wires and circuit traces.
 These interconnecting impedances should be minimized by using wide, short printed circuit traces.

-AP6502SP-13 is exposed at the bottom of the package and must be soldered directly to a well designed thermal pad on the PCB.
+The AP6503 is exposed at the bottom of the package and must be soldered directly to a well designed thermal pad on the PCB.
 This will help to increase the power dissipation.
-This is not applicable for the AP6502S-13.